 ...best practices, policies, and laws relating to wrongful convictions.
-Among those are the devaluing of jailhouse snitches, the official acknowledgment of the irrevocable harm done by solitary confinement, proper methods to conduct eyewitness identifications that will secure a reliable outcome, the exposure of invalid forensics, and scrutiny of the scientific community ad rem to wrongful convictions, etc.
+Among those are the devaluing of jailhouse snitches' testimony, the official acknowledgment of the irreversible harm done by solitary confinement, proper methods to conduct eyewitness identifications that will secure a reliable outcome, the exposure of invalid forensics, and scrutiny of the scientific community ad rem to wrongful convictions, etc.

-Equally important is the recent shining of the proverbial spotlight on 2 (two) utter perversions of our legal system--plea bargains and the current state of our bail bond system, which quite literally obliterates the concept of 'innocent until proven guilty' and is grossly disproportionately biased against people of color and/or the economically challenged.
+Equally important is the necessity to shine a light on 2 (two) utter perversions of our legal system--plea bargains and the current state of our bail system, which quite literally obliterates the concept of 'innocent until proven guilty' and is grossly disproportionately biased against people of color and/or the economically challenged.

 What's more, the current prosecutorial misconduct epidemic and the long-awaited accountability for such; both of which are finally being acknowledged by our justice system, and as such, they will soon have nowhere left to hide.
 This gross endemic is finally being exposed for what it is, thus calling for an end to qualified immunity through the new initiative "Signed, Justice Wants™," the most comprehensive justice reform legislative package to date.

 Progress has also been made in empirical data and statistics that now prove wrongful convictions are a fundamental flaw of our justice system and not just an anomaly to be reported on by a major network to stir emotion in the masses.

 Regrettably, also taking center stage recently is the current unrest between the law enforcement community and civilians, and the effect that wavering relationship is having on wrongful convictions--positively and negatively.
 Again, currently being addressed by Signed, Justice Wants™ and the call to end qualified immunity.